 We have a wide variety of materials available to us these days for use in bone grafting.
-Bone grafting is the rebuilding of jawbone through the introduction of materials, including bone itself, and growth enhancers.
+Bone grafting is the rebuilding of the jawbone through the introduction of materials, including bone itself, and growth enhancers.

 The materials used in bone grafting can be natural or synthetic, human or non-human, and have a variety of other attributes necessary to regrow bone in the jaw.

 Here are some of the most common types of bone grafting material that we use:

 Do You Need More Information On Bone Grafting Material?

 Call us with any questions or to make an appointment.

 Autografts are made from bone taken from your body.
 Often the donor site is your chin, jaw, hip, lower leg or skull.
 The advantage of autogenous bone grafts is that they contain living cellular elements to assist and encourage bone growth with great success.
 And, because they are from your own body, there is no risk of rejection.
 The downside of using your own bone in the grafting process is that you have to go through one additional procedure to harvest the bone.